A mulher do fim do mundo: Release

 "Maira da Vila Matilde" was the only single released from the album.
 The album itself was released through Circus Records in Brazil and through Mais Um Discos in the UK.
 The booklet accompanying physical copies contain English translations of the lyrics.
 A track-for-track remix of the album - End of the World: Remixes - was released in 2017, featuring contributions from Laraaji, Gilles Peterson, Mulú, DJ Marfox and many others.
 It was also released through Mais Um Discos.

 Reception

 The album received critical acclaim.
 Robert Christgau praised Soares' voice and wrote: "The collaboration makes complete sense.
 And there's nothing like [this album]."
 Sherburne called it "one of the year’s most original and exhilarating listens; that is equally true of its raucous, unorthodox fusions and its quietest, contemplative moments."
 Robin Denselow gave the album a perfect score and called it "the Brazilian album of the year."
 Jurek found the album "so nakedly emotional and powerful, it is ultimately an anthem."

 Accolades

 Jon Pareles, Slate, Pitchfork, and Christgau would go on to include it among the best albums of the year, the first two ranking it in their respective top tens.
+In 2022, it was elected as one of the best Brazilian music albums of the last 40 years by a O Globo poll which involved 25 specialists, including Charles Gavin, Nelson Motta, and others.